 Clemson vs. Coastal Carolina

-Clemson and Coastal Carolina have met 37 times on the diamond, with the Tigers holding a 31-6 lead in the series dating back to 1986.
+Clemson and Coastal Carolina have met 35 times on the diamond, with the Tigers holding a 30-5 lead in the series dating back to 1986.
 The two teams have played every year since 1988.
-Clemson defeated the Chanticleers 9-4 at Clemson in 2004 thanks in part to a double and homer by Travis Storrer.
-Earlier this year on February 19, Coastal Carolina rallied to defeat the Tigers 3-2 in a game played at Myrtle Beach, SC.
-Pinch-hitter DJ Burns hit a walkoff single in the ninth inning to give the Chanticleers the win.
-Prior to that, the last 19 games in the series were played at Clemson.
-Clemson is 23-4 against them in games played at Clemson and is 18-4 against them under Jack Leggett.
+The two also split a pair of games at Doug Kingsmore Stadium in 2003.
+Coastal Carolina won 5-1 on April 15, but fell to the Tigers 7-3 the following day.
+The Tigers lead the series 22-4 in games played at Doug Kingsmore Stadium, as the last 18 games in the series have been played at Clemson.
+Clemson is 17-3 against the Chanticleers under Jack Leggett.

 The Starting Pitchers

 Coastal Carolina will start sophomore righthander Mike Costanzo (2-0, 4.30 ERA) on the mound Tuesday.
 The Springfield, PA native, also the team's second-leading hitter with a .348 batting average, seven homers, and 30 RBIs, has started one game and relieved in three others.
 In 14.2 innings pitched, he has allowed 12 hits and six walks while striking out 14.
 He is also holding opponents to a .214 batting average.

 Clemson will counter with sophomore righthander Kris Harvey (3-0, 2.25 ERA) on the mound.
 The Catawba, NC native has allowed just 12 hits while striking out 17.
 He has yet to allow an extra base hit as well in 16.0 innings pitched.
 It will be Harvey's fifth start and appearance of 2004.